English 223.03: Survey of British Literature, 1789-present

 Text: The Norton Anthology of English Literature, 10th edition, Volumes D, E, & F

-Course Description and Objectives: This course introduces a wide range of literature written in Great Britain between 1789 (when Blake published Songs of Innocence) and the present (we'll conclude with Zadie Smith’s, “The Waiter’s Wife," first published in 1999).
+Course Description and Objectives: This course introduces a wide range of literature written in Great Britain between 1789 (when William Blake published Songs of Innocence) and the present (we'll conclude with Zadie Smith’s, “The Waiter’s Wife," first published in 1999).
 An enormous amount of important work was written over these two centuries, and they span four major periods: Romantic, Victorian, Modern, and Post-Modern.
 We will read a relatively small, representative sample, but you will still need to do a lot of reading, and the poetry, essays, fiction, and drama will require your full attention, so don’t fall behind.
 My lectures and our class discussions will be much more interesting and useful to you if you keep up.

 I make significant use of the Web.
 Our syllabus will be updated on this Web page, where I will post assignments & useful Web links.
 I will also ask you to contribute regularly to threaded discussions in Canvas, and I may ask you to engage in other online activities.